anilabraham-IT/IntuneEDU/IntuneEDU/acquire-store-apps.md

 From there, all apps that you purchase from the store will automatically appear in your Intune for Education inventory.

 ## Next steps
-Find out more about [acquiring Store apps through the full Intune management experience](https://docs.microsoft.com/intune/deploy-use/manage-apps-you-purchased-from-the-windows-store-for-business-with-microsoft-intune).
-Then [assign apps](assign-apps.md) to user and device groups in Intune for Education.
+To learn more about [acquiring Store apps through the full Intune management experience](https://docs.microsoft.com/intune/deploy-use/manage-apps-you-purchased-from-the-windows-store-for-business-with-microsoft-intune), see the Intune documentation.

+When you're ready, [assign apps](assign-apps.md) to user and device groups in Intune for Education.